mikrono/tModLoaderWiki_kr_ko/Saving-and-loading-using-TagCompound.md

 }
 ```

-In the above example, we make sure to set `MySpecialBool` to false in `ModSystem.OnWorldLoad`.
+In the above example, we make sure to set `MySpecialBool` to false in `ModSystem.ClearWorld`.
 If we forgot to do this, the following could happen: Player enters World A, `MySpecialBool` is set to true because of some event (such as defeating a boss), player exits World A and enters World B, World B doesn't have `TagCompound` data yet, so `Load` is not called, `MySpecialBool` is still true despite the fact that what `MySpecialBool` represents has never happened in World B. Always remember to set values to default values in the appropriate method, constructor, or field initializer.

 # Examples
 Here are links to various examples in ExampleMod and other mods, in order of complexity: